Scandinavian Capital Exchange

 ScanCapital A/S Copenhagen (1975)

 ScanCapital – (Skandinavisk Realinvestering og Handelsselskab A/S) The company purchased psychical commodities such as copper and zinc and kept these in warehouses in Rotterdam.
 In addition, the company traded on the futures markets at the London Metal Exchange, Chicago Board of Trade and New York Commodity Exchange.
+Among the initial investors were senior directors ØK (EAC, East Asiatic Company Ltd), at the time the largest company in Scandinavia with more than 40,000 employed.

 It was also the aim of the company to invest in strategic metals such as Titanium, Zirconium, Chromium and Manganese when the markets become more transparent.
 This was the first investment trust of its kind in Scandinavia.
 (A New Commodity Boom) A company brochure from 1975 made for our investment trust